balaenazhao/CompuTools/metaData_PS4.md

-locality | the detailed locality where the bird was caught or confined elevation | evevation of the locality in meters scientific_name | scientific name for each specimen kingdom | the classification of the specimen, this would be the same for all rentires. phylum | the classification of the specimen, this would be the same for all rentires. class | the classification of the specimen, this would be the same for all rentires. order | the classification of the specimen, this would be the same for all rentires. family | the classification of the specimen, this would be the same for all rentires. genus | the classification of the specimen, this would be the same for all rentires. specific_epithet | the second element in the Latin binomial name of the species dataset_contact_email | email of the museum contact person dataset_contact | contact person for each museum
+locality | the detailed locality where the bird was caught or confined elevation | evevation of the locality in meters scientific_name | scientific name for each specimen kingdom | the classification of the specimen, this would be the same for all records. phylum | the classification of the specimen, this would be the same for all records. class | the classification of the specimen, this would be the same for all records. order | the classification of the specimen, this would be the same for all records. family | the classification of the specimen, this would be the same for all records. genus | the classification of the specimen, this would be the same for all records. specific_epithet | the second element in the Latin binomial name of the species dataset_contact_email | email of the museum contact person dataset_contact | contact person for each museum